dbrattli/Expression/README.md

 The solution we propose is based on loops, and singleton iterables.
-This lets us write our code inline, decompose and unwrap inner values, and also effectively skip the cases that doesn't match.
+This lets us write our code inline, decompose and unwrap inner values, and also effectively skip the cases that do not match.

 ```py
 from expression.core import match